• Diversity, Inclusion, and Accessibility

 Review Vendor Contracts

 Work with legal counsel to ensure vendor contracts have adequate accessibility requirements.
-If the vendor lacks full conformance in any areas of the VPAT, consider whether to continue with this vendor.
+If the vendor doesn’t fully conform with the VPAT, consider whether to continue with the vendor.
 An item without full accessibility may look like this:

 Criteria